Axway/docker-cft/compose/README.md

 #### Custom scripts

-The USER_SCRIPT_INIT and USER_SCRIPT_START variables let you specify, respectively, a script that executes when the container is created, and another that executes each time the container starts.
+The USER_SCRIPT_INIT and USER_SCRIPT_START parameters let you specify, respectively, a script that executes when the container is created, and another that executes each time the container starts.

 For example: